Updated: 31 March 2021

 - ‘Not yet attached’: children were indifferent to the presence of the mother

-These categories were a further development of a classification system she and Bowlby (Bowlby et al, 1956) had used with long-stay children in a British TB sanitorium.
+These categories were a further development of a classification system she and Bowlby (John Bowlby et al, 1956) had used with long-stay children in a British TB sanitorium.
 Ainsworth also found that securely attached children had mothers who enjoyed breastfeeding and were responsive to their children’s needs (caregiver sensitivity).

 Back in the United States several years later, Ainsworth conducted a similar study of 26 families in Baltimore.
 She regularly visited the mothers and their children for upto 4 hours at a time, interviewing them and making detailed notes from her observations.